Stair Calculator

 How to use this calculator

-3. 03Set Tread Depth.
-11 inches matches the 7-11 rule for comfort; IRC minimum is 10 inches.
-Standard 2× lumber treads with a 1-inch nose work out to about 10.5–11 inches of usable depth.
+- 03Set Tread Depth.
+11 inches (28 cm) matches the 7-11 rule for comfort.
+IRC minimum is 10 inches (25.4 cm).
+Standard 2× lumber treads with a 1-inch (2.5-cm) nose work out to about 10.5-11 inches (27-28 cm) of usable depth.

 Understanding the math

-risers = round(totalRise / targetRise)
+risers = round(totalRise / targetRise) treads = risers − 1 actualRise = totalRise / risers

 Total run is treads × tread depth.
 Stringer length is the diagonal of the rise-run rectangle, by Pythagorean theorem.
 Stair angle is the arctangent of rise over run:

-totalRun = treads × treadDepth
+totalRun = treads × treadDepth stringer = √(totalRise² + totalRun²) angle = atan(totalRise / totalRun)

-Worked example: 108 inches of rise at a 7-inch target with 11-inch treads.
+Worked example: 108 inches (275 cm) of rise at a 7-inch (18-cm) target with 11-inch (28-cm) treads.
 Risers = round(108 / 7) = 15.
-Actual rise = 108 / 15 = 7.2 inches.
+Actual rise = 108 / 15 = 7.2 inches (18.3 cm).
 Treads = 14.
-Total run = 14 × 11 = 154 inches (12.83 ft).
-Stringer = √(108² + 154²) = √35,380 = 188.1 inches (15.67 ft).
+Total run = 14 × 11 = 154 inches (391 cm, or 12.83 ft).
+Stringer = √(108² + 154²) = √35,380 = 188.1 inches (478 cm, or 15.67 ft).
 Angle = atan(108 / 154) = 35.0°.
-All within IRC limits — riser ≤ 7.75, tread ≥ 10, angle ≤ 39 — so the stair is compliant.
+In Imperial mode, this example is within the IRC reference limits (riser ≤ 7.75 in, tread ≥ 10 in, angle ≤ 39°).

 Standard stair dimensions reference

 Common stair configurations from a single porch step up through a 10-foot ceiling.
-Computed at 7-inch (18 cm) target rise (8-inch for the low porch row); asterisks indicate rows where the angle exceeds the IRC code limit of 39°.
+Computed at 7-inch (18 cm) target rise (8-inch for the low porch row).
+Asterisks indicate rows where the angle exceeds the IRC code limit of 39°.

 Frequently asked questions

 Divide your total rise (the height you need to climb, measured from finish floor to finish floor) by your target riser height.
 For a 9-foot deck (108 inches / 275 cm) at a 7-inch (18 cm) target rise: 108 ÷ 7 = 15.43 → round to 15 risers.
 Your actual rise per step becomes 108 ÷ 15 = 7.2 inches (18.3 cm).
 The number of treads is always one less than risers because the top floor itself acts as the last step.
 So 15 risers means 14 treads and a horizontal run of 14 × tread depth.
-The calculator above handles all of this and adjusts your actual rise to fit evenly.
+The calculator above handles this and adjusts your actual rise to fit evenly.

-How do I calculate stair stringer length?
+How to calculate stair stringers?

 Stringer length comes from the Pythagorean theorem applied to the total rise and total run.
 Stringer = square root of (totalRise² + totalRun²).
 For 108 inches of rise and 154 inches of run (275 cm × 391 cm): stringer = √(11,664 + 23,716) = √35,380 = 188 inches, or 15.7 feet (4.78 m).
 Add 6-12 inches (15-30 cm) for cuts, mounting attachment, and trimming, so order at least 16-foot lumber.
-Standard stringer material is 2×12 — anything smaller does not leave enough wood after notching the steps.
-The calculator above computes raw stringer length; budget extra for cuts.
+Standard stringer material is 2×12.
+Anything smaller doesn't leave enough wood after notching the steps.
+The calculator above computes raw stringer length.
+Budget extra for cuts.

 What is the 7-11 rule for stairs?

 The 7-11 rule states that a comfortable stair has a 7-inch (18 cm) rise and 11-inch (28 cm) tread.
 Together they total 18 inches (46 cm), which matches the natural human stride.
-Stairs much steeper (small tread, tall rise) feel like climbing a ladder; stairs much shallower (small rise, wide tread) feel awkward and waste horizontal space.
+Stairs much steeper (small tread, tall rise) feel like climbing a ladder.
+Stairs much shallower (small rise, wide tread) feel awkward and waste horizontal space.
 Most building codes allow rise up to 7.75 inches (19.7 cm) and tread as low as 10 inches (25.4 cm), but 7-11 remains the comfort target.
 The calculator above defaults to 7-inch rise and 11-inch tread (18 cm and 28 cm in metric mode).

 What is the IRC code for stair rise and run?